CJSatnarine/CJSatnarine.github.io/blog/content/projects/adventuring_animator/_index.md

 template = "adventuring_animator.html"
 title = "Adventuring Animator"
 +++
 I sometimes animate.
 I want to start making more art.
-Here would be a place where I show my animations
+Here would be a place where I show my animations and artwork.
 ###### Projects coming soon!